MicroStrategy/mstrio-py/USAGE.md

 conn = Connection(base_url, mstr_username, mstr_password, project_id=project_id, login_mode=16)
 ```

 Optionally, the `Connection` object can be created by passing the `identity_token` parameter, which will create a delegated session.
-The identity token can be obtained by sending a request to MicroStrategy REST API `/auth/identityToken` endpoint.
+The identity token can be obtained by sending a request to Strategy One REST API `/auth/identityToken` endpoint.

 ```python
 conn = Connection(base_url, identity_token=identity_token, project_id=project_id)